vgoshat30/DeQuChEst_MIMO/README.md

 ```
 generateData('Filename', 'data')
 ```
-This will create the described above file with the name 'data.mat' in the project directory, using deafult parametrs.
+This will create the described above file with the name 'data.mat' in the project directory, using default parameters.
 If you wish to choose the saving location or define your own parameters you can do it using optional Name-Value pairs, for example:
 ```
 generateData('Filename', 'data', 'Autosave', 'off', 'Users', 4, 'Antennas', 10)
 ```
-This will let you choose the saving diretory and create the data with specified numbers of users and antennas.
+This will let you choose the saving directory and create the data with specified numbers of users and antennas.
-For further information reffer the function documentation by typing `doc generateData` in the command window.
+For further information refer the function documentation by typing `doc generateData` in the command window.

 _**Note!**_
   If a .mat file with the name you chose already exists, you will be notified.
-  If you choose to replace it, BE SURE you want raplace it.
+  If you choose to replace it, BE SURE you want replace it.

 ------